squeed/kube-manifests/README.md

 # kube-manifests
-Some simple manifests for debuging
+Some simple manifests for debuging and playing with Kubernetes.